Mental Models · · 2 min read

 Have you ever noticed how some folks seem to walk straight out of a movie scene?

-It's entertaining, yet
+It’s entertaining, yet equally concerning.

-While drawing inspiration natural lie in wait:
+Whilst drawing inspiration is natural, two pitfalls lie in wait:

 Selective Blindness: